foulscar/AWSmcserverautomation/README.md

 ---

-## Step 6: Create our Static Website (for remote starting)
+## Step 6: Create your Static Website (for remote starting)

 1. Download [index.html](/index.html) and open it in a text editor
 2. Change the region to whichever you are using for your VPC

 ![Image 42 Alt Text](images/image42.png)

-Now we will create our S3 Bucket
+Now we will create your S3 Bucket

 ![Image 43 Alt Text](images/image43.png)
 ![Image 44 Alt Text](images/image44.png)